As an introduction to this Bible study, please read Does Faith Heal?

 John 14:12 says we will do greater things than Jesus, but this means in scope, not quality or power.
 Think about it: Jesus saved us from our sins.
 No one can do anything greater than that.
-Nor has anyone performed a greater miracle than Christ performed on earth (i.e. raising someone from the dead), but believers since the time of Christ have done more miracles and seen more conversions than during Christ's earthly ministry.
+Nor has anyone performed a greater miracle than Christ performed on earth (i.e. raising someone from the dead).
+But believers since the time of Christ have done more miracles and seen more conversions than during Christ's earthly ministry.

-- Hebrews 2:5-9: God has not placed the angels as rulers over the new world to come—the world of which we speak.
-6 Instead, as it is said somewhere in the Scriptures: “What are human beings, O God, that you should think of them; mere human beings, that you should care for them?
-7 You made them for a little while lower than the angels; you crowned them with glory and honor, 8 and made them rulers over all things.”
-It says that God made them “rulers over all things”; this clearly includes everything.
+Hebrews 2:5-9: "God has not placed the angels as rulers over the new world to come—the world of which we speak.
+6 Instead, as it is said somewhere in the Scriptures: 'What are human beings, O God, that you should think of them; mere human beings, that you should care for them?
+7 You made them for a little while lower than the angels; you crowned them with glory and honor, 8 and made them rulers over all things.'
+It says that God made them 'rulers over all things'; this clearly includes everything.
 We do not, however, see human beings ruling over all things now.
 9 But we do see Jesus, who for a little while was made lower than the angels, so that through God's grace he should die for everyone.
-We see him now crowned with glory and honor because of the death he suffered.
+We see him now crowned with glory and honor because of the death he suffered."

-In Philippians 2:19-23 Paul says there is "no one else like" Timothy because he "proved himself" in his work for the Gospel.
-Yet Paul speaks these words to Timothy (without condemnation or correction) in 1 Timothy 5:23: Stop drinking only water, and use a little wine because of your stomach and your frequent illnesses.
+In Philippians 2:19-23 Paul says there is "no one else like" Timothy because he "proved himself" in his work for the gospel.
+And without condemnation or correction, Paul tells Timothy, "Stop drinking only water, and use a little wine because of your stomach and your frequent illnesses."
+1 Timothy 5:23

-- 2 Corinthians 12:6-9 explains that Paul suffered with some type of "thorn in his flesh" which most Bible scholars believe was an illness: Even if I should choose to boast, I would not be a fool, because I would be speaking the truth.
+2 Corinthians 12:6-9: "Even if I should choose to boast, I would not be a fool, because I would be speaking the truth.
 But I refrain, so no one will think more of me than is warranted by what I do or say, 7 or because of these surpassingly great revelations.
 Therefore, in order to keep me from becoming conceited, I was given a thorn in my flesh, a messenger of Satan, to torment me.
 8 Three times I pleaded with the Lord to take it away from me.
-9 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
-Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
+9 But he said to me, 'My grace is sufficient for you, for my power is made perfect in weakness.'
+Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me."

-copyright 2013, Gail Burton Purath, BiteSizeBibleStudy.com
+copyright 2013, edited and updated in 2020, Gail Burton Purath, BiteSizeBibleStudy.com